Photography tips to help you put the new year into focus

 It's easier than ever to take lots of photos - most of us now carry a camera in our pocket at all times, thanks to our phones.
 But this year, if you want to step up your photographic game and get creative with a camera, we've got the know-how to get you started.

-Professional photographer Tom Parker has shared his top tips with us and we spoke to Sue Critchlow, a member of Southport Photographic Society who recently went from complete novice to photography addict.
+Professional photographer Tom Parker shared his top tips with us and here Sue Critchlow, a member of Southport Photographic Society tells us how she recently went from complete novice to photography addict.
 Get ready to get snap happy!

 Getting behind the camera: Sue Critchlow